|March 2nd, 2019|

 - To harvest and create natural tinder bundle

 - How to harvest and prepare fire wood in the northwest (wet/dry conditions)

 - How to build an effective fire structure for different situations (weather, warm, scout, etc..)

-Class will take place at our school's 40-acre property from 9am-3pm on Saturday.
+Class will take place at our school's 40-acre property from 9am-4pm on Saturday.
 No Food provided.
 A NON-SERRATED, fixed blade knife is required for the class.
 Quality knives will be available for purchase ($20-35 depending on the model).
-We will be doing a lot of carving in this class and having a sharp, fixed blade non-serrated knife is essential.
+We will be doing a lot of carving in this class and having a sharp, fixed blade non-serrated knife with a comfortable handle is essential.